-- Transfer into the program from another program within the College is based upon the following performance standards in a "foundation course": Earning the grade of C or higher in POL 110/American Government or POL 130/International Relations. - Retention in the program is based on the following performance: Earning the grade of C or higher in POL 200/Political Analysis. - Students must make consistent progress in the major.
+- Transfer into the program from another program within the College is based upon the following performance standards in a "foundation course": Earning the grade of C or higher in POL 110/American Government or POL 130/International Relations or POL 150/Comparative Politics. - Retention in the program is based on the following performance: Earning the grade of C or higher in POL 200/Political Analysis.
+Students must make consistent progress in the major.
 Any student not registered for major classes for two consecutive semesters will be dismissed from the major and moved to "undesignated transitional status," unless the student has completed all major requirements or there are extenuating circumstances.
-Additionally, students who fail to complete POL 200 with a minimum grade of C or better or fail to pass POL 390 and POL 498 after their second attempt in the course will be dismissed from the major unless (1) the student applies to retake the course following the Department's Course Repeat Policy and (2) the Department allows the student to take the course for a third time. - Graduation requires a GPA of 2.0 in courses for the program.
+Additionally, students who fail to complete POL 200 with a minimum grade of C or better or fail to pass POL 390 or POL 210 for students entering the major in or after Fall 2025 and POL 498 after their second attempt in the course will be dismissed from the major unless (1) the student applies to retake the course following the Department's Course Repeat Policy and (2) the Department allows the student to take the course for a third time. - Graduation requires a GPA of 2.0 in courses for the program.